saxophone quartet and soundtrack (2019)

 Daniel Kamon, soprano/alto sax; Jonathan Mo, alto sax; Téa Mottolese, tenor sax; Robert Brown, baritone sax

 Recorded by Anastasia Kupstas and Téa Mottolese

 Duration: 20 minutes

 Now Hear This at the Peabody Institute of The Johns Hopkins University, Baltimore, MD

-Tides is dedicated to Gary Louie and the Peabody Conservatory Saxophone Studio, in friendship and admiration.
+Tides is dedicated to Gary Louie and the Peabody Conservatory Saxophone Studio.
 The project was supported by a 2018 Rubys Artist Grant, a program of the Robert W. Deutsch Foundation.